-A large source of heat loss during the winter months comes from air leaks.
-One of the most common places this happens is in the garage where doors and windows aren’t sealed well.
+A significant source of heat and air loss comes from small air leaks, especially in the winter.
+One of the most common places this happens is in the garage, where doors and windows aren’t sealed well.
 To combat this, install a door sweep between the bottom of the door and the threshold.

-EXTRA TIP: Old or outdated windows could also be slowly letting cool air in.
-Homeowners can choose a cost-efficient solution, such as weather stripping the windows, or replacing them all together with a more energy-efficient option.
+EXTRA TIP: Old or outdated windows could also be slowly letting air inside.
+Homeowners can choose a cost-efficient solution, such as weather stripping the windows, or replacing them altogether with a more energy-efficient option.

 Turn Off Your Computer

 For hours not in use, your computer should be turned off to save energy.
-Don’t forget about all of the accessories you use alongside your computer, such as the printer or fax machine.
+Don’t forget about the accessories you use alongside your computer, such as the printer or fax machine.

 EXTRA TIP: Some tech experts recommend switching from a desktop computer to a laptop because laptops use up to 80% less electricity and run on less energy.
 Laptop computers typically peak at a maximum energy draw of only 60 watts, whereas most desktops peak around 175 watts.

 A furnace built before 1992 will waste an average of 35 percent of the fuel it uses.
 According to Green Home Guide, ACEEE recommends early replacement with a condensing furnace with annual efficiency of at least 90 percent.
 This type of furnace wastes no more than 10 percent of the natural gas you buy and may save you as much as 27 percent on your heating bill.

 Are you ready to find your dream (green) home?
 Contact a Mortgage Advisor today to learn more.energy saving, energy tips, green home, Homeowners